xenris/nbavr/readme.md

 Created by Henry Shepperd (hshepperd@gmail.com)

+An alternative to the Arduino system.

 ## Aim
-A set of libraries written in C for AVR microprocessors which are guaranteed to never block.

-A simple and reliable real time OS, with the ability to recover tasks if they freeze up.

-To be reliable.
+* To be reliable.

-To be efficient.
+* To be efficient.

-To be an alternative to the Arduino system.
+* To be simple.
+* To work with most 8-bit AVR microprocessors.

 ## Features
-* Nonpreemptive multithreading.
-* Prevents system hangs.
-* Easy to use library for AVR hardware.
 * Written in C.
+* Real time operating system.
+* Non-preemptive miltitasking.
+* Prevents system lockups.
+* All functions are non-block.

 ## Status
 Beta

-The code is stable, but I am still in the process of making some fairly big changes and (hopefully) improvements to the api.

-End user documentation is quite limited.
-This readme and the example projects are all the available documentation.
+The code is stable and most of the API is set, but some things may change, and more things will be added.

+## Documentation
+Documentation is limited, but there should be enough to get started.

+See this readme, [reference](reference.md), and the [examples](examples/).

 ## Overview
 nbavr is fairly similar to the Arduino system.
 You have setup and loop functions which provide you with the base program flow, as well as a bunch of libraries to make doing things easier and more reliable.
 The difference with nbavr is that you can have many tasks running at the same time each with their own setup and loop functions.
 Each task also has a crash function which is called in the event that the task ever locks up.
 After crash is called the task's setup will be called before resuming the loop.
 All other tasks continue running normally.